ipersids/2d-maze-game/README.md

 	* Optimize functions to reduce complexity, improve performance, and increase abstraction.
 	* Improve error handling.
 - [x] Display the movement count on-screen.
+- [x] Implement game states:
+	* Create layout for win and lose states.
+	* Add main menu.
+	* Allow player to choose a character at the start of the game.

 </details>